 Also attending this year, for the third time, will be Chad Hyatt, professional chef and mushroom fanatic.
 He is the author of the recent well-received cookbook The Mushroom Hunter's Kitchen, and will show us more of his fantastic recipes, with a particular goal of teaching us how to make gourmet masterpieces from some of the less prized but more common species of fungi that we find.

 Last but not least we will be learning from Alissa Allen on dyeing materials with mycopigments.
 Alissa has been sharing her passion for mushroom and lichen dyes and collaborating with other dyers for over 15 years.
 She has written articles for Mycopigments.com, the Fibershed blog and FUNGI Magazine, and created two active discussion groups: Mushroom and Lichen Dyers United and the Mushroom Dyers Trading Post.
-Alissa will be providing a workshop on using local mushrooms to dye materials and will be joining us on forays to share this knowledge about local fungi.
+Alissa will be providing a one hour presentation during which a dye demo and scarf dyeing station will concurrently run.
+Alissa will also be a foray leader to share her vast knowledge and experience of fungi.

 Friday, Aug.
 2nd